yash91989201/my-hashnode-blogs/clk8mn84h00000ajm65qh5d5a.md

 A shell script must always start with **the shebang** `#/bin/sh` or `#!/bin/bash`.
 This is very important as it tells the kernel which interpreter is to be used to run the commands present in the file.

-You can include Linux commands like ls, pwd, whoami, hostname in a shell script
+You can include Linux commands like ls, pwd, whoami, hostname in a shell script.

-Here's an example of a shell script
+Here's an example of a shell script:

 ```bash
 #!/bin/bash